ShardedInteractive/docs/docs/index.md

 ---
 title: Welcome to Sharded
-description: Introduction to Sharded and the project.
+description: Sharded is a python-powered discord bot that aims to bring advanced moderation, community management features, and customization to the users.
 icon: fontawesome/solid/house
 ---
 Sharded is a python-powered discord bot that aims to bring advanced moderation,